jdburgos-zz/tip-calculator/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Tip calculator app

+This project is for learn and practice ReactJs.\
+See the app in production - [Tip calculator app](https://tip-calculator-f9ec2.web.app/)

 ## Available Scripts